pradyumnadav/SQL_Case_Studies/Case_Study_7.md

 ## 3. What are the 25th, 50th and 75th percentile values for the revenue per transaction?

+- Discount is given in percentage.
+Therefore revenue = quantity * price * (1 - discount / 100)
+- The PERCENTILE_CONT() function can be used to find the 25th, 50th and 75th percentiles of revenues.

 ```sql
 WITH transaction_revenues AS(
   SELECT txn_id, SUM(qty * price * (1 - discount/100)) AS revenue